-Unit: 3 Resource Management / Personal Finance COMPONENTS AND ASSESSMENTS Performance Assessments: Select and use onlin Leadership Alignm ent: FCCLA Financial Fit ness 21 st Cent ury Theme: Financial, Economic, Business and Entrepreneurial Literacy Standards and Competencies Unit: 3 Resource M rsonal financial planning.
+Unit: 3 Resou rce Manag ement / Personal Finance COMPONENTS AND ASSESSMENTS Performance Asses Select and use online Leadership Alignm ent: FCCLA Financial Fit ness 21 st Cent ury Theme: Financial, Economic, Business and Entrepreneurial Literacy Standards and Competencies Unit: 3 Resource M sonal financial planning.
 Industry Standards Total Learning Hours for Unit: 15 FCS 2.1.1 ement and planning skills and processes to organize tasks and responsibilities.
 FCS 2.1.2 • individuals and families make choices to satisfy needs and wants.
-FCS 2.1.5 ner skills to decisions about housing, utilities, and furnishings.
+FCS 2.1.5 Apply consumer skills to decisions about housing, utilities, and furnishings.
 FCS 2.5.4 • • ices that allow families to maintain economic self-sufficiency FCS 2.6.1 need for personal and family financial planning.
-FCS 2.6.2 Apply manage ement principles to individual and family financial practices.
-FCS 2.6.3 FCS 2.6.3 Apply management principles to decisions about insurance for individuals and families.
-Aligned Washington State Learning Standards Arts Computer Science Educational Technology 1.1.1-Generate ideas and create original works for personal and group expression using a variety of digital to 2.2.1-Develop skills to use technology effectively. ising a variety of digital tools.
+FCS 2.6.2 FCS 2.6.2 Apply management principles to individual and family financial practices.
+FCS 2.6.3 Apply manag ement principles to decisions about insurance for individuals and families.
+Aligned Washington State Learning Standards Arts Computer Science Educational Techno ology 1.1.1 -Generate ideas and create original works for personal and group expression u 2.2.1 -Develop skills to use technology effectively. ising a variety of digital tools.
 English Language Arts SL1 Initiate and participate effectively in a range of collaborative discussions (one-odiverse partners on grades 11-12 topics, texts, and issues, building on others' ideas persuasively.
 SL2 Integrate multiple sources of information presented in diverse formats and med to make informed decisions and solve problems, evaluating the credibility and accur discrepancies among the data.
-SL4 Present information, findings, and supporting evidence, conveying a clear and follow the line of reasoning, alternative or opposing perspectives are addressed, and and style are appropriate to purpose, audience, and a range of formal and informal sL5 Make strategic use of digital media (e.g., textual, graphical, audio, visual, and in s and expressing their own clearly and ia (e.g., visually, quantitatively, orally) in order racy of each source and noting any distinct perspective, such that listeners can d the organization, development, substance, tasks.
+SL4 Present information, findings, and supporting evidence, conveying a clear and of follow the line of reasoning, alternative or opposing perspectives are addressed, and and style are appropriate to purpose, audience, and a range of formal and informal to SL5 Make strategic use of digital media (e.g., textual, graphical, audio, visual, and in the support of the support of the support of the supervision of the super s and expressing their own clearly and ia (e.g., visually, quantitatively, orally) in order racy of each source and noting any distinct perspective, such that listeners can d the organization, development, substance, tasks.